ax5ui/ax5ui-kernel/src/ax5core/API-ax5-util.md

 ## ax5.util.map
 You can freely edit mapping function by anonymous function when use.
-The mapping function will return the new array or object which is set by original data.
+The mapping function will return the array or object which is set by original data.
 In the example I've created a simple object array as a numeric array.

  > - Argument 01 : Original Data.
- >- Argument 02 : Anonymous function.
+ >- Argument 02 : Anonymous function(mapping function).
  >- Usage : ax5.util.map(Argument01, function(){ return }).
  >- Output